 - Skin conditions such as acne, eczema, or hair thinning linked to hormonal factors

 A functional medicine consultation is longer and more in-depth than a standard appointment — typically 60 to 90 minutes for the initial visit.
-In my clinic, the process follows a structured path:
+The process follows a structured path that I have refined over years of practice.

 Before we meet, I send detailed questionnaires covering your diet, sleep patterns, stress levels, digestive health, energy, menstrual history, and environmental exposures.
 I review these thoroughly before the appointment, so our time together is spent on dialogue rather than form-filling.

 During the consultation itself, I build a health timeline — a chronological map of your health from early life to the present.
 This might reveal, for instance, that recurrent thrush began after a course of antibiotics five years ago, that your fatigue coincided with a stressful job change, or that your skin and periods deteriorated after stopping the pill.
-These connections are often invisible in a standard ten-minute GP appointment.
+These connections are often invisible in a standard ten-minute GP appointment, but they are clinically meaningful.

 A patient starting HRT for menopause, for example, may see better results when we also address vitamin D deficiency, optimise her magnesium levels for sleep, and support her gut health.
 A woman with PCOS who is already on metformin might benefit from dietary changes that further improve her insulin sensitivity.
 The two approaches are genuinely complementary, and in my experience, women who engage with both tend to feel significantly better than those using either alone.

-If you're interested in taking a deeper, root-cause approach to your health, we'd love to hear from you.
-Functional medicine consultations are available at our London clinics.
+If you are interested in taking a deeper, root-cause approach to your health, I would be glad to discuss whether a functional medicine consultation is appropriate for you.
+Appointments are available at our London clinics.
 Book your appointment here or contact us to find out more.

 Interested in a holistic, root-cause approach?
 Dr. Kotur de Castelbajac is now offering functional medicine consultations alongside her gynaecological services.